List of websites blocked in Russia

-This is a list of notable websites that have been blocked or censored in Russia, including current and past blocks.
+This is a list of notable websites that have been blocked or censored by Russian Federation, including current and past blocks.
 The Federal Service for Supervision of Communications, Information Technology and Mass Media (Roskomnadzor) has maintained an official mandatory list since 2012.
-Websites can be blocked for obtaining child pornography, materials advocating drug abuse and drug production, items on the Federal List of Extremist Materials, or for violations of data retention and surveillance laws.
+Websites can be blocked for obtaining child pornography, materials advocating drug abuse and drug production, items on the Federal List of Extremist Materials, violations of data retention and about information related to Russo-Ukrainian War.

 A number of websites that maintain lists of banned websites are currently blocked in Russia, based on different sources of information.